-Powerlines at sunrise in Albuquerque (Photo by Marisa Demarco / Source NM)
+Powerlines at sunrise in Albuquerque in 2021 (Photo by Marisa Demarco / Source NM)

 New Mexico Gov. Michelle Lujan Grisham is on the hunt for federal dollars.